researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

                            isCancellationPending: true|false //if the message is pending to be cancelled
                            isCancelled: true|false //if the message was cancelled },
-                       uri: string //unique identifier of this message
+                       uri: string //unique identifier of this message (same as messageUri)
                        isReceivedByOwn: true|false //whether the sent request/message is received by the own server or not (default: false, if its not an outgoingMessage the default is true)
                        isReceivedByRemote: true|false //whether the sent request/message is received by the remote server or not (default: false, if its not an outgoingMessage the default is true)
                        isSelected: true|false //whether or not the message is Selected in the MultiSelect view